kelvingakuo/fycharts/README.md

 2. end - End date of range of interest as string YYYY-MM-DD
 3. region - Region of interest, as a country abbreviation code. 'global' is also valid

-**Refer to 'SUPPORTED COUNTRY CODES SO FAR' below for important information of this.**
+**Refer to 'SUPPORTED COUNTRY CODES SO FAR' below for important information about the region.**

 If not included, data is extracted for all dates, all regions